Lufteluke/pi-tin/software_setup.md

 # Software Setup

+For convenience, we provide a SD card image based on [RetroPie 4.8](https://retropie.org.uk/download/) with all required software installed and configured.
+Full instructions for installing the required software on top of a clean install of RetroPie are [here](./full_software_setup).

-## 1. install RetroPie
+## 1. install the prebuilt image

-Download the latest RetroPie pre-made image for Raspberry Pi 2/3/Zero 2 W [here](https://retropie.org.uk/download/).
-Extract the image from the .gz file and write it to a 8GB or larger MicroSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/), [Etcher](https://etcher.balena.io/), or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).
+Download the Pi Tin prebuilt image [here](onedrive).
+Write the image to a 8GB or larger MicroSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/), [Etcher](https://etcher.balena.io/), or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).

-## 2. set up wifi and ssh for headless operation
+## 2. set up wifi

 After writing the SD card, eject and reinsert it to access the newly created boot partition.
 Create a file called `wpa_supplicant.conf` in the root directory of the boot partition with the contents below, replacing `SSID` and `PASSWORD` with your network name and password.
+You can add multiple networks by copying the `network={}` block.
 If you are outside of the United States, change `country=US` to your country's [ISO two-letter country code](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 `wpa_supplicant.conf`